Wixel/GUMP/README.md

 # Getting started

 GUMP is a standalone PHP data validation and filtering class that makes validating any data easy and painless without the reliance on a framework.
-GUMP is open-source since 2013.
+GUMP is open-source since 2013 and supports 19 different languages.

 Supports wide range of PHP versions (**php7.1** to **php8.4**) and **ZERO dependencies**!